 top of page

-later while living in Rhode Island I carved in granite which I found along the shore of the ocean.
+Early in my career I carved in wood and ater while living in Rhode Island I carved in granite which I found along the shore of the ocean.
 This year I returned to carving with a new medium soapstone.

 The process is rewarding ,yet time consuming.